publicocean0/bindep/README.md

 It introduces few little concepts for its working:
    <ul>
  1. tag-block: is a special block you can insert in source code permitting to define how to add the bower components.
- 2. source file: it is a text file where you can put inside particolar tags for preprocessing.
+ 2. template file: it is a text file where you can put inside particolar tags for preprocessing.You have to set in your templates option the file extension for every template type.
  3. attachment: it is a file present in a bower component can be associated to the source code.
 Every bower component can contains a main attachment for each file type.
 Attachments can be associated to the source in 2 different way:
     <ul>
   <li> inline: attachment is injected in the source with a configurable way</li>